 Safe Space Training

 The Safe Space network is made up of University faculty, staff, and students who are committed to being allies to the entire LGBTQ+ community.
-All members complete a two-hour training that consists of general information about the LGBTQ+ population and how to be an ally.
+All members complete a two-hour, interactive training that includes a discussion of LGBTQ+ terminology and how to practice allyship.
 At the end of the training, participants are given a distinctive rainbow-colored decal that reads, “I am sensitive to and supportive of lesbian, gay, bi, trans, queer, and questioning people.”
-These stickers can be seen all around Grounds to visibly designate safe spaces.
+These stickers can be seen all around Grounds to visibly designate folks who have completed the training.